ElieAzeraf/elieazeraf.github.io/_pages/about.md

   - /about.html
 ---

-I hold two MSc degrees — one in Financial Engineering and one in Statistics — as well as a Ph.D. in Statistics.
+For over eight years, I have worked at the intersection of data science and industry impact.
+My career includes roles as an AI expert at global leaders such as IBM and Capgemini, where I designed and deployed machine learning and statistical models to address high-complexity challenges across sectors.
+This experience sharpened my ability to translate rigorous quantitative research into solutions that deliver measurable business value.

-Over the past 7 years, I've worked as an AI expert at IBM and Capgemini, applying machine learning and statistical modeling to solve complex problems.
+Driven by a passion for financial markets and evidence-based decision making, I founded [Azeraf Financial Consulting](https://www.azeraf-financial-consulting.com/).
+Through my consulting practice, I help both individuals and professionals construct tailored investment portfolios that align with their unique risk profiles, financial goals, and market perspectives.
+Whether clients are seeking conservative wealth preservation or dynamic growth strategies, I combine modern portfolio theory, statistical rigor, and practical insights to support their long-term success.

-Today, I'm the founder of [Azeraf Financial Consulting](https://www.azeraf-financial-consulting.com/), where I help individuals and professionals build optimized stock portfolios based on their risk profiles and investment goals.
+I also maintain an active interest in research and innovation, with a particular focus on volatility modeling, optimization algorithms, and the use of machine learning in finance.
+My mission is to bridge the gap between academic excellence and real-world investment performance — empowering others to make smarter, data-driven decisions in an increasingly complex financial landscape.